sc-voice/sc-voice_net/content/study/translator.md

 ### What translators are available?
-The translations offered on SuttaCentral Voice are all based in whole or part on the Mahasangiti Pali _segmented translations_ maintained in
+The translations offered on SuttaCentral Voice are all based in whole or part on the _Mahāsaṅgīti Pali segmented translations_ maintained in
 [SuttaCentral](https://suttacentral.net)
 in accordance with the